 Travel Made Me Do It have personally rated this trail

 Volcan Santo Tomas Hiking Map

 With a guided tour, you obviously won’t need any maps to help you navigate the trail.
-But, just so you know what you’re getting yourself into, check out this Wikioc below.
+But, just so you know what you’re getting yourself into, check out a map of this hike here.

 Volcan Santo Tomas Hike

 With a 4am pick-up, the alarm was set at 3:40am for the Volcan Santo Thomas hike.
 From Xela, you’ll have a roughly 30 minute drive to Fuentas Georginas, where you’ll start and end the hike.

 Let’s hope security isn’t too far away, when you arrive at the Fuentes Georginas gate at 4:30am.
 We only needed to wait 5 minutes or so, and then it was just another minute to arrive at the car park.